 What is DataLoch?

-A repository of all routine health and social care data for the Edinburgh and South East Scotland region to help find solutions to current health and social care challenges.
+The aim of the DataLoch project is to develop a secure repository of health and social care data for the Edinburgh and South East Scotland region to help find solutions to current health and social care challenges.

 The Edinburgh and South East Scotland region is facing a number of health and social care challenges: an ageing population; increasing numbers of people living with long term conditions; delays in hospital discharge; and ever increasing drug costs.
 Meeting these challenges requires new innovative solutions.